 *Chafing dishes are best for ‘BUFFET STYLE’ parties.

-These are top of the line.
+These are top of the line and will impress any guest.
 They look super fancy and have THE BEST LIDS!
 You know when you’ve tried to open one and realize you have nowhere to place it!
 Some chafing dishes have nowhere to put the lid which can cause your guests to be inconvenienced.
 Not these.
 They have retractable lids that easily open and close.
 If it’s in your budget, I would recommend investing in at least two.
+You wont regret it.

 These are more affordable and are very durable.
 You can split one large one into two smaller dishes if you want to warm two separate foods.
 The best thing is the frame folds up so they do not take up as much space as you think and they are easy to transport.

-This set is made by Sterno and is pretty affordable.
+This set is made by Sterno and is pretty darn affordable.
 The set is ideal for casual parties or backyard BBQ’s.
-The set comes with 24 pieces all of which are reusable and/or disposable.
+The set comes with 24 pieces all of which are reusable and/or disposable so clean-up is a breeze!

 Chafing Dish Tips: